dpuig/blog/content/posts/prometheus-introduction.md

 [More Info](https://prometheus.io/docs/concepts/data_model/#data-model)

+### Metrics Transfer Format

-__Metrics Transfer Format__ : Prometheus uses its own data format to transfer metrics between Prometheus components and exporters.
+Prometheus uses its own data format to transfer metrics between Prometheus components and exporters.
 Is a text-based format that is designed to be human-readable and easy to parse.

 Uses a line-based structure, where each line represents a single metric.
 Each metric is defined by a metric name, followed by a set of key-value pairs that define the labels of the metric.
 The metric value is then appended to the end of the line.